Why Judging The Poor Isn’t Helping Anybody

 I was a child with control issues.
 There are few things you ever get the chance to be in charge of as a kid, and being poor only makes this more true.
-I could get good grades and ace every test, but the kid whose parents had a color printer would always win the Young Author contest.
+I could get good grades and ace every test, but the kid whose parents had a colour printer would always win the Young Author contest.
 I could try out for cheerleading, but the girls whose parents paid for cheer camp would always make the team.
 I was in gifted classes, but I was the only person in gifted classes who was also on free lunch, and everyone knew it.
-Every week, on Tuesday and Thursday, I boarded a bus that took me away from my mostly Black and mostly poor schoolmates, to a mostly white upper middle class school.
+Every week, on Tuesday and Thursday, I boarded a bus that took me away from my mostly black and mostly poor schoolmates to a mostly white, upper-middle-class school.
 It was here that I learned to hate my circumstances — to be ashamed of being on free lunch.

 Advertisement